-Utilizing land use information provided by the City and quantified in Section 2, water consumption factors were calculated for each consumption category based upon the CY 2012 consumption data provided by the City (Historical Water Consumption).
+Utilizing land use information quantified in Section 2, water consumption factors were calculated for each consumption category based upon the CY 2012 water consumption data.
 The consumption factor calculations excluded the water consumption data for any specialized, or non-typical, land uses so as not to skew the factors.
 A consumption factor was calculated for each of the water consumption categories, provided adequate consumption data and land use data was available.
 Due to an apparent inconsistency in the reported building area, the calculated factor for the "Public/Institutional" category was significantly higher than industry norms.
-Therefore, for the purposes of this Report one factor was calculated for the "Non-Residential" customers, which included the "Commercial/Retail/Industrial/Hotel" category and the "Public/Institutional" category.
+Therefore, for the purposes of this Report, one factor was calculated for the "Non-Residential" customers, which included the "Commercial/Retail/Industrial/Hotel" category and the "Public/Institutional" category.
 Table 3-2 provides detail for how each of the categories consumption factor was calculated.
 Please note, the calculations in Table 3-2 are considered "raw factors," and do not factor in water loss or contingency.